 My Instant Pot Firecracker Chicken is another quick and easy option, it’s very easy to adjust the heat levels to suit all tastes.

-And lastly you can’t miss my Pressure Cooker Pot Roast, it’s on regular rotation on our monthly menu!
+my Pressure Cooker Pot Roast, it’s on regular rotation on our monthly menu and is one of my most popular posts!

 Join our Gluten Free Pressure Cooker Group!